kimsgoods/kimsgoods/README.md

 - 👋 Hi, I’m @kimsgoods or Keeme
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Full Stack Development through The Odin Project and Free Code Camp
+- 🌱 I’m currently learning Full Stack Development through The Odin Project and freeCodeCamp
 <!---- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...